Have a look at our whistle-stop overview to find out about Blackpool Illuminations. Feel carefree, make memories and go back to your childhood!

 Blackpool Illuminations from South to North Shore

-South Shore is on the left of our map, it’s where you’ll see the big tram shed against the sea which you might approach from Squires Gate Lane and the motorway.
+- South Shore is on the left of our map.
+You’ll see the big tramshed here, against the sea near to Squires Gate Lane, not far from the motorway.

-With the tram sheds on your left you’re not far from the first ‘Welcome Arch’ which marks the start of the Blackpool Illuminations route.
+- With the tram sheds on your left you’re not far from the first ‘Welcome Arch’.
+It marks the start of the Blackpool Illuminations route.
 There’s a nearby collection point where you donate and contribute to the Illuminations fund.

 Take a look at the amazing Illuminated Heritage Trams.
 Which one is your favourite?